Guar seed futures up on spot demand

 Magazine Archives

-New Delhi, May 29 (PTI) Guar seed prices rose by Rs 8 to Rs 4,274 per 10 quintal in futures trade Wednesday as participants widened their holdings, driven by a firm trend in the spot market.
-On the National Commodity and Derivatives Exchange, guar seed contracts for June spurted by Rs 8, or 0.19 per cent, to Rs 4,274 per 10 quintal with an open interest of 90,750 lots.
-According to marketmen, raising of bets by speculators, tracking a firm trend in spot market on thin supplies from growing belts, mainly led to the rise in prices here.
-PTI SHW RVKRVK
+New Delhi, Apr 8 (PTI) Guar seed prices rose by Rs 5.5 to Rs 4,425 per 10 quintal in futures trade Monday after participants widened their holdings, driven by a firm trend in the spot market.
+On the National Commodity and Derivatives Exchange, guar seed for April contracts spurted by Rs 5.5, or 0.12, to Rs 4,425 per 10 quintal with an open interest of 15,700 lots.
+According to marketmen, raising of bets by speculators tracking a firm trend in spot market on thin supplies from growing belts mainly led to the rise in prices here.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today